Polina Leschenko

 2009 saw Leschenko commence a new position as International Chair in Piano at the Royal Welsh College of Music & Drama in Cardiff, where she began a three-year residency.

-Polina Leschenko has recorded a début CD for EMI in the series ‘Martha Argerich presents …’ with works by Liszt, Chopin, Kreisler/Rachmaninov, Brahms and Bach/Feinberg.
+Polina Leschenko has recorded a debut CD for EMI in the series ‘Martha Argerich presents …’ with works by Liszt, Chopin, Kreisler/Rachmaninov, Brahms and Bach/Feinberg.
 The Gramophone described her as having ‘technical dexterity in abundance, and signs of a major artist in the making’.
 She has also recorded a well-received disc of Prokofiev chamber music with Martha Argerich, Christian Poltéra and Roby Lakatos, for Avanticlassic.
 And her latest disc – a Liszt recital, including the B minor Sonata – was released in May 2007 by Avanticlassic.
-Martine Dumont-Mergeay wrote in La Libre Belgique (4 July 2007): Polina Leschenko has matured without having lost any of her freedom.
+Martine Dumont-Mergeay wrote in La Libre Belgique (4 July 2007): "Polina Leschenko has matured without having lost any of her freedom.
 Now even more inspired, she turns her wonderful talents to a brilliant, almost improvisatory reading of the Liszt repertoire.
-Beautifully acknowledging Bach, Busoni and Gounod’s Liszt transcriptions in the first half of the disc, she then offers a unique and personal version of the Sonata: a visionary reading full of lucidity.
+Beautifully acknowledging Bach, Busoni and Gounod’s Liszt transcriptions in the first half of the disc, she then offers a unique and personal version of the Sonata: a visionary reading full of lucidity."
 The disc has won several awards: a Choc du Monde de la Musique, Pizzicato magazine’s Supersonic and a Joker from Belgian magazine Crescendo.